Tag: mercy

 myth: usually a traditional story of ostensibly historical events that serves to unfold part of the world view of a people or explain a practice, belief, or natural phenomenon.

 Let’s be clear.
 We can look around us and see alcohol (and many other things) are a significant problem.
-Alcohol (and those other things) can easily lead one away from family, church, and God.
+Alcohol (and those other things) can easily lead one away from , church, and God.
 On the other hand, many of these things should not be presumed to do this.
-Do many of the troublesome things lead us away from Jesus?
+Do many of the troublesome things lead us away from ?
 Absolutely!
-God is full of grace and , and still constantly calls us to him, and away from those things we find tempting.
+God is full of and mercy, and still constantly calls us to him, and away from those things we find tempting.

 1) Have you ever accused or thought of someone not being “holy” or the “Christian Life”?
 Why?
 Was it a “rule”, or was it Scriptural?